 The beneficiaries you name in your will to receive your assets after your death or to care for your minor children are more than likely very close to you or even members of your own family.
 While the death of a beneficiary is a sad time in a family’s life, it is also a time that you have to take an introspective look at your own estate plan.

 Dangers Of The Death Of A Beneficiary

-Beneficiaries Have To Outlive You
+Beneficiaries Have to Outlive You

 Some wills can even stipulate that the survivorship period can be up to 60 days in length.
 Check with your state laws to determine exactly how long your beneficiary has to outlive you.
 This can come into play should you die in the same event such as a car accident but at different times.

-It is always a good idea to update the documents in your estate plan such as any wills, trusts, powers of attorney, and other documents when you learn about the death of a beneficiary.
+It is always a good idea to update the documents in your estate plan such as any wills, living trust, other trusts, powers of attorney, and other documents when you learn about the death of a beneficiary.
 It is important to act right away in order to save your family and your heirs time and headaches should you die without properly named beneficiaries.
 You do not want to wait to change your will and estate planning documents like so many people wait